AngeloRafael02/Portfolio/README.md

 # Portfolio
-A Compilation of all of my Projects that I considered "Finished" using different kinds of languages.
+A Compilation of all of my Web Projects that I considered "Finished" using different kinds of languages.